-At Alina Homecare we have a number of job openings in both Care Work and Support Work.
-These jobs are perfect if you are in your 60s as they are flexible work hours, very rewarding and you can earn competitive pay.
+At Alina Homecare, we have a number of job openings in both Home Care and Disability Support.
+These jobs are ideal if you’re in your 60s as they’re flexible working hours, very rewarding and offer competitive pay.

-The average age of the UK workforce has been increasing year-on-year and there are currently 900,000 workers over the age of 60, a number that has tripled since 2000.
-As the state pension age has also changed in the past 20 years, more people in their 60s still need to work in their 60s.1 If you’re one of them, keep on reading!
+The average age of the UK workforce has been increasing year on year and there are currently 900,000 workers over the age of 60, a number that has tripled since 2000.
+As the state pension age has also changed in the past 20 years, more people in their 60s still need to work in their 60s.1 If you’re one of them, keep reading!

 Where can I find jobs for over 60s online?